snowdonr/pyms-minerva/README.rst

 Usage
 =======

-A tutorial illustrating various |pkgname| features in detail is provided in subsequent chapters of this User Guide.
+A tutorial illustrating various PyMassSpec features in detail is provided in subsequent chapters of this User Guide.
 The commands executed interactively are grouped together by example, and can be found :ref:`here <pyms-demo>`.

 ..
 If you are viewing this source, the examples can be found in the pyms-demo directory, and the data files in pyms-data

-The data used in the |pkgname| documentation and examples is available :ref:`here <pyms-demo/data-files>`.
+The data used in the PyMassSpec documentation and examples is available :ref:`here <pyms-demo/data-files>`.

 In the ":ref:`Demos and Examples <pyms-demo>`" section there